btgrant-76/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 - JavaScript was initially created as a browser-only language, but it is now used in many other environments as well.
 - Today, JavaScript has a unique position as the most widely-adopted browser language, fully integrated with HTML/CSS.
 - There are many languages that get "transpiled" to JavaScript and provide certain features.
 It is recommended to take a look at them, at least briefly, after mastering JavaScript.

+## Cue
+- How would it work to use cookies to maintain state between the same page in multiple tabs/windows?